 Learners must obtain the book The Method of Our Mission: United Methodist Polity & Organization by Laceye C. Warner, which is not included in the course fee.
 This is an intense course – it’s best to read the book before the course starts!
 And be prepared to read assignments and post written reflections on the discussion boards daily, but there is no set time to be online.

-This course has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries, and is the “polity” course required for Lay Speaker certification.
+This course has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries.
+It is the “polity” course required for Lay Speaker certification.

 This course is eligible for 1.0 CEU.

 About the Instructor

 Rev. Beth Galbreath is a United Methodist deacon and author of the official Discipleship Ministries leader guide for “Life Together in the UM Connection,” which she has taught at BeADisciple for over a decade.
 She brings a multimedia, multi-intelligence approach to courses, and delights when students tell her, “I thought this ‘polity class’ was going to be boring!
 Wow – it’s not!”

 Beth serves on the leadership team of Compassion UMC near Chicago, a new church plant.
 Over her husband’s 43 years of appointment as lead pastor in urban, rural, small-town, and suburban congregations, she has worked with many leadership and structural formats, served in pastoral leadership herself, and on annual conference committees and task groups.